“Pass him! Pass him!! Pass!!! Him!!!!” I screamed louder and louder until my voice grew horse.

 When my instinct to protect my kids overrules rational thinking, that’s no longer good.
 And that’s the only explanation for what happened that time I chewed out the principle at the school and then had to call back and apologize.
 I knew I should have prayed about it, but I didn’t want to.

 And the same thing was true when I was so focused on my kid getting a better place in the race that I forgot everyone else at that cross country meet had feelings, too.
 That runner he passed probably gets up just as early and trains just as hard.
 I can only imagine how it must have felt to get passed at the very last moment after running so hard the entire race.
-I can only imagine what it must have felt like to hear someone yelling for someone to pass you instead of to hear someone cheering for you.
+I can only imagine what it must have felt like to hear someone yelling for someone to pass you instead of hearing someone cheering for you.

 Yet, if I stop here on those thoughts, I would be left feeling like a failure.
 Yes, I got carried away.
 I made a mistake.
 But instead of letting Satan use that failure to beat me up, I am clinging to Romans 8:1.
 There is no condemnation for those who are in Jesus.